Unfolded Dynamics Approach and Quantum Field Theory: Quantization of the unfolded scalar field

-Expression for the commutator of unfolded quantum fields \eqref{F_J_comm_free} is one of the central in this paper.
-Let us pay attention to two of its most striking features:
+The expression for the commutator of unfolded quantum fields \eqref{F_J_comm_free} is one of the central ones in the paper.
+Let us pay attention to two of its most remarkable features:

-(1) It naturally contains the heat kernel in the Schwinger proper-time parametrization.
-However, while proper time $\tau$ in Schwinger's method appears as a formal integration variable which allows for convenient representantions of Green's functions, one-loop determinants etc., in the unfolded dynamics approach it arises already at the classical level and possesses a clear interpretation \textendash{} $\tau$ parametrizes off-shell descendants of the primary field, and, in addition, generates the Legendre transform \eqref{Legendre} which defines an unfolded source conjugate to the unfolded field;
+(1) It naturally contains the heat kernel in the Schwinger proper-time parameterization.
+However, while the proper time $\tau$ in Schwinger's method appears as a formal integration variable which allows for the convenient representations of Green's functions, one-loop determinants etc., in the unfolded dynamics approach it arises already at the classical level and possesses a clear interpretation -- $\tau$ parameterizes off-shell descendants of the primary field and generates the transform \eqref{Legendre}, which defines an unfolded source conjugate to the unfolded field;

-(2) Expression \eqref{F_J_comm_free} does not immediately produces a singularity in coinciding spacetime points.
-Singularity appears only when $\tau_{i}=\tau_{k}=0$, i.e. in the sector of primary fields and their on-shell descendants.
-Effectively, $\tau$-dependent heat kernel replaces for unfolded fields the spacetime delta-function distribution in ordinary expressions of QFT.
-Thus, proper time $\tau$ serves as a natural regularizer, which potentially might manage and soften quantum divergences;
+(2) Expression \eqref{F_J_comm_free} does not immediately produce a singularity in coinciding space-time points.
+A singularity develops only when $\tau_{i}=\tau_{k}=0$, i.e. in the sector of primary fields and their on-shell descendants.
+Effectively, the $\tau$-dependent heat kernel replaces for unfolded fields the space-time delta-function of a standard QFT.
+Thus, the proper time $\tau$ serves as a natural regularizer, which potentially might manage and soften quantum divergences;

-Finally, \eqref{F_J_comm_free} is to some extent similar to the propagator of a non-relativistic quantum particle with $\tau$ playing the role of the time, as usual for the heat kernels.
-The important difference, however, is that \eqref{F_J_comm_free} depends on the sum of the times, not on the difference, and contains an equal-$\tau$-time factor.
+Finally, \eqref{F_J_comm_free} is to some extent similar to the propagator of a non-relativistic quantum particle, as usual for the heat kernels.
+An important difference, however, is that \eqref{F_J_comm_free} depends on the sum of proper times, not on the difference.

-Now let us use \eqref{F_J_comm_free} to complete quantization of the free unfolded scalar.
-We go to $J$-representation, where operators are realized, according to \eqref{F_J_comm_free}, as
+Now let us use \eqref{F_J_comm_free} to complete the quantization of the free unfolded scalar.
+We go to $\mathrm{J}$-representation, where unfolded operators are realized, according to \eqref{F_J_comm_free}, as